ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 single connection, traffic analysis could be used to match messages that are forwarded by the relay.

-A relay could, as part of its function, add delays in order to increase the anonymity set into which each message is attributed.
-This could latency to the overall time clients take to receive a response, which might not be what some clients want.
+A relay could, as part of its function, delay requests before forwarding them.
+Delays might increase the anonymity set into which each request is attributed.
+Any delay also increases the time that a client waits for a response, so delays SHOULD only be added with the consent - or at least awareness - of clients.

 A relay that forwards large volumes of exchanges can provide better privacy by providing larger sets of messages that need to be matched.